yahayuta/pinball_mobile/PINBALL_GAME_PLAN.md

 - Multiplayer modes: Implemented (Local).
 The multiplayer screen UI has been improved with custom styled buttons and text fields.
 - Custom table editor: Implemented (Basic)
 - Achievement system: Implemented.
 The achievement screen now displays a list of achievements, their progress, and unlocked status.
-- Social features: Implemented (Basic)
+- Social features: Implemented (Basic).
+The social screen UI has been improved with custom styled buttons.
 - Multiple game modes: Implemented (Basic)

 ## 11. Next Steps